The perfect way to discover the Soulanges Canal

 Soulanges cycling path

-The Soulanges bike path runs along the canal for the first 23.5 km (from Pointe-des-Cascades to Les Coteaux), then continues through the municipalities of Saint-Zotique and Rivière-Beaudette, for a total of 35 km of paved trail.
+The Soulanges bike path runs along the canal for the first 23 km (from Pointe-des-Cascades to Les Coteaux) and then continues through the municipalities of Saint-Zotique and Rivière-Beaudette, for a total of 35 km of paved trail.

-Along the way, you’ll find numerous rest areas with bike repair stations, sanitary facilities, furniture for relaxing and signage to help you find your way.
+Along the way, you’ll find numerous rest stops with bike repair facilities, sanitary installations, furniture for relaxing and signage to help you find your way.

 Is there an entrance cost?